 - Dismount and walk your bike when in any Bike Walk Zone and other crowded pedestrian areas

-- Minimize your impact by staying off of lawns
+- Minimize your impact by staying off of lawns and landscaped areas

 - Park and lock your bike only at designated bike racks